aadit2697/NBA-Roster-Optimization/project-proposal/proposal_rubric.md

 # Rubric for Project Proposal

 Your project proposal will follow the format of a standard research proposal, and will be written in markdown format.
+It will be saved in the same directory as this rubric, and simply named "proposal.md."
 It should not be longer than 2-3 pages max, and may be shorter.
 It will have the following sections.

 ### Title